rcardin/kafkaesque/README.md

 # Kafkaesque
-A test library which aim is to make the experience in testing Kafka application less painful
+_Kafkaesque_ is a test library whose aim is to make the experience in testing Kafka application less painful.
+By now, the project is in its early stage, defining the API that we will implement in the near future.

+Every help will be very useful :)

 The library allows to test the following use cases: